 ABOUT

-Marcel is an award-winning comedian, director, and producer.
-He started his career in Adelaide before moving to Sydney.
-He has performed alongside some big acts including Celia Pacquola, Arj Barker, Claire Hooper, Dave Hughes and Tom Gleeson.
+Marcel Blanch-de Wilt is an award-winning comedian, director, and producer.
+He started his career in Adelaide before moving to Sydney (2014 - 2023) and is now based in Melbourne.

 To book Marcel for a show, punch up a script, or to host your next event, e-mail: marcelblanchdewilt@gmail.com